luizfdias/waes-assignment/README.md

 }
 ```

+## Running the tests

 ### Automated tests

 The tests of this project is divided in two categories: Unit tests and integration tests.

 Each component has its own project for their unit tests and there is just one project for the integration tests.
 They are easy to recognize, by its name.
-The unit tests projects has the suffix "UnitTests" while the integration tests project has the suffix "IntegrationTests".
+The unit tests projects have the suffix "UnitTests" while the integration tests project has the suffix "IntegrationTests".

 The tests can be executed in Visual Studio or any similar tool.